Azure/bicep-reps/active/0006-extensibility-support-for-deployment-stacks.md

 schema.
 For example, the Kubernetes extension defines `clusterType`, `kubeConfig`, and `namespace`.
 Extensions can define their own config object discriminators for different ways of resolving config data or instructing the deployments engine on how to fetch the data.
 Non-secure properties values are provided as an object with a `"value"` property for the actual value.
-Secure properties are provided in the reference object format described in the Bicep design section.
+Secure properties are provided either as an object with either a value or key vault reference.

 #### Nested deployment extension configurations